YokeshMohanraj/Tesla-ShowRoom/README.md

 👉  I created a fictional showroom as an operating firm in which their sales and service processes are done through salesforce.

-👉 I attempted to develop my own business requirements and worked on the solutions for those through the salesforce configuration and programmatic approaches.
+👉 I attempted to develop my own business requirements and worked on the solutions for those through the salesforce.

 📑  **CASE STUDY ABOUT THE BUSINESS**: